WebAhead/master-reference/CONTRIBUTING.md

-`week-<name-here>` - if your new issue relates to a specific week of the course (e.g. `week-toolkit`) `week-epic` - you are conducting a planning phase which encompass many changes to a particular week `bug` - something in this repo is broken (e.g. a link) `discuss` - you need the community's decision before you are able to complete any work `question` - you're not actually sure whether this is an issue or not and would like confirmation `help wanted` - you would like some help in completing work on this issue
+`week-<name-here>` - if your new issue relates to a specific week of the course (e.g. `week-toolkit`) `week-epic` - you are conducting a planning phase which encompass many changes to a particular week `bug` - something in this repo is broken (e.g. a link) `discuss` - you'd like the community's input before you start any work `question` - you're not actually sure whether this is an issue or not and would like confirmation `help wanted` - you would like some help in completing work on this issue